Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

 \paragraph{\bf Mock data generation}: We first generate mock data based on the signal and background configurations discussed above.
 However, here, we need to add a layer of subtlety.
 Indeed, to be as realistic as possible, we want to artificially reproduce the fact that like in the Fermi data analysis, our background model be not perfect, and that positive fluctuations arising from uncontrolled systematic effects degrade the sensitivity to DM searches.
 We also want to implement the fact that so far the smooth DM has not been convincingly detected.
 Therefore, our mock data will be based on a biased version of our baryonic diffuse emission model introduced in \citesec{ssec:background}, which will leave room for positive fluctuations possibly interpreted as DM annihilation in the absence of systematic uncertainties.
-To make it simple, the bias will simply amount to a systematic shift by 30\% of the Galactic baryonic foreground.
+To make it simple, the bias will simply amount to a systematic shift by 30\% of the Galactic baryonic foreground, inspired by the value of residuals found in the Fermi-LAT analysis \cite{FermiLATEtAl2012}.